utilyre/uvim/README.md

 having code analysis/intellisense support out of the box or at the worst scenario you would have to install an extension.

-However, in neovim, you've got to install the binaries manually.
-But don't worry, thanks to [mason.nvim][mason.nvim] it became such a simple task to setup LSP in neovim too!
+However, in Neovim, you've got to install the binaries manually.
+But don't worry, thanks to [mason.nvim][mason.nvim] it became such a simple task to setup LSP in Neovim too!

 1. Press `<leader>mh` on your keyboard to open mason.